Brother-x86/malleable-rust-loader/README.md

 - infra as code to deploy or redeploy config and payload stage -> v2.0
-- more payload
+- more payload, persistence payloads, reconnaissance payloads
-- more Link to fetch data : DNS + WebSocket
-- More way to defeat static analysis -> tricks are welcome!
-- The --bin check just to verify configuration file before sign
-- Network redirector to modify the traffic behavior of an implant (listen 127.0.0.1 -> redirect to C2)
 - collect data and send to C2 with a special payload : TODO
 - find a way to sends logs into a C2, could be nice for error
-- persistence payloads
+- more Link to fetch data : DNS + WebSocket
+- new check.rs binary to verify configuration file before or after signing
+- Network redirector to modify the traffic behavior of an implant (listen 127.0.0.1 -> redirect to C2) -> could be done with wstunnel
 - [X] stegano for DataOperation, hide config and payload into nice harmless pictures -> Done 16/11/2024
+- More way to defeat static analysis -> tricks are welcome!

 # Credits and Thanks